mdb/mdb.github.io/content/blog/2022-11-29-kubernetes-controllers.md

 Let's relate all this back to my colleague's original vision, as noted above:

-> TODO
+> A colleague recently relayed to me their vision for a microservices architecture involving the automatic injection of sidecar containers to all deployments' pods within a Kubernetes namespace.

 How might a custom controller be developed to satisfy this architecture?
-The [operator-sdk]()
+The [operator-sdk](https://sdk.operatorframework.io/) offers a toolkit for building such Kubernetes native applications.
+Once installed, the `operator-sdk` CLI can bootstrap a customer controller codebase and kickstart the development process.

+While often used to build full-on Kubernetes _operators_ -- controller that interact with _custom resources_ (see [What is the Kubernetes Operator Pattern?](/blog/what-is-the-kubernetes-operator-pattern/) for more on all that) -- `operator-sdk` can also be used to build controllers that interact with core, non-custom Kubernetes resources, as is a bit more appropriate to implement a basic sidecar injector controller (at least in its crude, demo-appropriate MVP form).

+To get started, first create a directory to home the controller codebase:

 ```txt
 mkdir sidecar-injector
 cd sidecar-injector
 ```

-The `--domain` option specifies a path prefix for the API group the controller's custom Kubernetes resources belong to.
-However, `sidecar-injector` will feature no custom resources and so this value isn't super important.
+Next, use the `operator-sdk` to scaffold a controller codebase.
+For the purposes of this example, the controller will be built using Go (though it's worth noting other options exist).
+As seen below, the `--domain` option specifies a path prefix for the API group the controller's custom Kubernetes resources belong to.
+Because `sidecar-injector` will feature no custom resources, this value isn't super important.
 The `--repo` option specifies the name of the `sidecar-injector` Go module.

 ```
 operator-sdk init \